 HOW IT FEELS:

-• UTI symptoms including burning when urinating and urgency
+• UTI symptoms, eg burning when urinating, urgency

 |Stage Two||THE SCIENCE:|

 • Free-floating bacteria form a weak attachment to the bladder wall

 • Antibiotics can still be effective during this stage